Rishabh-Rawat/rishabh-rawat.github.io/index.md

 2. Send screenshot of Entry fee Payment to the same number.
 We will respond to your registration request ASAP and will validate it once we confirm the entry fee payment.<br>
 Once your registered is validated, then you will be added to a group where you will get Room ID and password.<br><br>

-3. Registrations will be closed by 11:00 PM 11th April 2020 .Complete your payments by then.<br><br>
+3. Registrations will be closed by 11:00 PM 9th MAY 2020 .Complete your payments by then.<br><br>

 4. Room ID and Password will be given in the WhatsApp group, for which link will be given when you pay entry fee.<br><br>